 The text describes the structure and method of its production as crochet in the modern sense, but if for no reason other than a single structural detail visible in both her and Rudenko’s photographs, this is not possible.
 The joins at the corners of several squares in the openwork portion of the fabric are strained, revealing a single strand of two-ply wool (the material noted in the description) stretched across the gap.
 In crochet, the basic element of such work is a row of chains into which the vertical stitches are worked.
 It is not possible to pull this in any manner that would expose a single stand of yarn bridging adjacent squares.

-The openwork outer sheath is currently on display at the British Museum in the exhibition Scythians: warriors of ancient Siberia, produced together with the State Hermitage Museum.
-The accompanying text says it was made at some time during late-4th and early-3rd centuries BCE and calls it a “crocheted wool hair-case,” further explaining that “…other finds suggest that crocheted hair-cases were common among Scythian women in this region.”
+The openwork outer sheath was on display at the British Museum from September 2017 to January 2018 in the exhibition Scythians: warriors of ancient Siberia, produced together with the State Hermitage Museum.
+The text accompanying the object said it was made at some time during late-4th and early-3rd centuries BCE and called it a “crocheted wool hair-case,” further explaining that “…other finds suggest that crocheted hair-cases were common among Scythian women in this region.”

 The decisive attribute noted above is readily apparent in the catalog photograph.